 5. Building the Website

-Here’s an overview that explains Site Build It better than I can.
-Here's a video tour of Site Build It also.
+Here’s an overview that explains Solo Build It better than I can.
+Here's a video tour of Solo Build It also.
 What really helped me is the step-by-step written and video guides that showed me how to create an ecommerce website and explained all the concepts - like how to choose the right keywords for a webpage.
 The forum was a great help also.

 They provide a software called BlockBuilder to actually build the web pages with a drag-and-drop interface.
 But what really made the service valuable was all the tools they provide like Brainstorm It to find keyword ideas, the forums, WordTracker credits, Socialize It - all kinds of tools and plugins.
 And all this for $30 a month (less if you pay annually).
 This also includes hosting and domain name registration.